mrdudz/demons/README.md

 Your master, the arch druid has become old and it is time for somebody to replace him.
-As a young initiate you are sent to dungeon Dex, a mysterious labyrinth and a home to vile creatures.
+As a young initiate you are sent to dungeon Dex, a mysterious labyrinth home to vile creatures.
 You must enter the dungeon alone and defeat three demon lords within.
-Only then can you achieve true enlightenment and ascend to become the next arch druid.
+Only then can you achieve enlightenment and ascend to become the next arch druid.

 Good luck!